15 Powerful Benefits of Royal jelly

 13. Reduces Side Effects of Cancer Treatments

 Several studies have looked at the benefits of Royal Jelly to help reduce symptoms and side effects of cancer chemotherapy treatments.
-One study found that Royal Jelly reduced heart damage in chemotherapy treated rats.
+One study found that Royal Jelly reduced heart damage in chemotherapy-treated rats.
 A small human study found that applying Royal Jelly topically helped prevent mucositis (a cancer treatment side effect that causes painful ulcerations in your digestive tract).
 It is worth noting that both studies were quite small (under 20 people) and further research is needed to confirm these potential benefits.

 14. Certain Symptoms of Menopause

-As menopause approaches, the amount of circulating hormones in women’s bodies are significantly reduced, leading to uncomfortable symptoms like body pain, reduced memory, depression, anxiety, etc. One study demonstrated that Royal Jelly reduced depression and improved memory in postmenopausal rats.
+As menopause approaches, the amount of circulating hormones in women’s bodies is significantly reduced, leading to uncomfortable symptoms like body pain, reduced memory, depression, anxiety, etc. One study demonstrated that Royal Jelly reduced depression and improved memory in postmenopausal rats.
 A human study had 42 postmenopausal women take 800mg of Royal Jelly on a daily basis for 12 weeks straight.
 Results showed reduced back pain and anxiety!
 Lastly, a 2016 study found that taking 150 milligrams of Royal Jelly daily over 3 months improved cholesterol levels in healthy postmenopausal women.

 15. Reduces PMS Symptoms

 In 2014, researchers found that the ability of Royal Jelly to mimic human estrogen improved symptoms of PMS.
 Study participants were observed for almost a year and symptoms during the menstrual cycle were recorded.
 Women took 1000mg of Royal Jelly orally each day while on their menstrual cycle.
-No significant results were found after the first menstrual cycle, but after two consecutive months of taking Royal Jelly during menstruation significant improvements in PMS symptoms were noted.
+No significant results were found after the first menstrual cycle, but after two consecutive months of taking Royal Jelly during menstruation, significant improvements in PMS symptoms were noted.

 While more research is needed to solidify many of these potential benefits, the current studies are extremely encouraging.
 As someone continually looking for natural and effective treatments I was over the moon when I began learning more about Royal Jelly and the seemingly endless benefits and applications.
 I will be incorporating Royal Jelly into my daily routine and am excited to share my observations in my own personal experience!